ymcui/cmrc2019/baseline/README.md

 ## Baseline System for CMRC 2019

 We provide a simple BERT-based baseline system (PyTorch version) for participants. </br>

+### Note

-We assume that you have been familiar with [PyTorch BERT](https://github.com/huggingface/pytorch-pretrained-BERT).
+- We assume that you have been familiar with [PyTorch BERT](https://github.com/huggingface/pytorch-pretrained-BERT). </br>

+- We are NOT responsible for helping participants in building up their baseline systems.

+- The baseline codes are only for helping participants to better understand the basic routine of this task.

 ## Content